Have you ever heard of self-insertion or author insertion in fiction?

 Self-insertion usually reads like thinly veiled memoir or autobiography.
 There is no distinction between the author’s voice and the point-of-view character’s (or main character’s) voice.
 There’s a reason for that.

 However, we also have a general tendency to view others’ actions in reverse: that their positive actions are externally influenced.
 For example, we might think of a man making sacrifices for his family: “I’m glad he’s doing the right thing by his family, because that’s what a good father is supposed to do.”
-We’re assuming he is acting out of duty or adherence to status quo rather than out of the goodness of his own heart.
-And yet we might think that same man is trying to ruin our day if he cuts us off in traffic because we are assuming his negative actions are internally influenced.
+We’re assuming he is acting out of duty or adherence to status quo rather than out of the goodness of his own heart and love for his family.
+And yet we might think that same man is trying to ruin our day if he cuts us off in traffic—”That jerk almost killed me!”—because we are assuming his negative actions are internally influenced.
 That’s known as fundamental attribution error.

 Here’s an important caveat: If someone struggles with self-esteem or pessimism, or if they are depressed or have anxiety, there is a possibility they might view the world the opposite way from how others do.
 That is, they see their own actions and the consequences of their actions as a result of their own personal failures or external (and unreliable) luck, while they see the actions and the consequences of others’ actions as a result of those people’s internal goodness or external poor circumstances.

 Be aware of whether you project yourself onto your characters or parts of your life onto story arcs or plot points in your writing.
 Self-insertion isn’t necessarily a bad literary technique, but it’s something that should be done judiciously.
-Ask your beta readers, critique partners, and editors for feedback if you’re considered about problems with author insertion in your story.
+Ask your beta readers, critique partners, and editors for feedback if you’ve concerned about problems with author insertion in your story.